carpentries/instructor-training/_episodes/18-motivation.md

 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}

-> ## Motivational Checklist
->
-> Compare one of the existing Data Carpentry or Software Carpentry lesson episodes
-> to the motivational checklist presented earlier.
-> What is the lesson doing (if anything) to engage learners
-> and convince them its material is worth mastering?
-{: .challenge}

-> ## Motivational Strategies - Brainstorm Challenge
-> **Think** back to a time when you demotivated a student (or when you were demotiated as a student).
-> **Pair** up with your neighbor and discuss what you could have done differently in the situtation.
-> **Share** the de-motivational story in the etherpad.
->
-> Instructor's guide: review the comments in the ether pad.
-> Rather than read all outloud, highlight a few of the things that could have been done differently.
-> This will give everyone some confidence in how to handle these situations in the future.
-{: .challenge}

-> ## Demotivational Strategies - Brainstorm Challenge
-> **Think** back to a computational (or other) course you took in the past, and
-> identify one thing the instructor did that motivated you.
-> **Pair** up with your neighbor and discuss what motivated you.
-> **Share** the motivational story in the etherpad.
->
-> Instructor's guide: review the comments in the ether pad.
-> Rather than read all outloud, highlight the common themes
-> (i.e. establish value, positive expectiations, promote self efficiency)
-> or things that stand out our that you can relate to {: .challenge}

 > ## Why Do You Teach?
 > We all have a different motivation for teaching, and that is a really good thing!